rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 Fundamentally, `bar` had a pre-condition on `x` being even, but it did not make that pre-condition explicit.
 Not at least as far as the type-system is aware.

 The predicate version `even :: Int -> Bool` cannot help us at all, because booleans are not expressive enough to preserve the knowledge that we need.

 However, its alternative `even :: Int -> Maybe Int` can!
-We just need to push it a little more.
+We just need to push it a little farther.

 > As we have said before, a `Just x` produced by `even x` can be considered as **evidence** that `x` is even.